Minmax-Regret $k$-Sink Location on a Dynamic Tree Network with Uniform Capacities: Minmax Monotone Functions on Trees

 Let $T'=(V',E')$ be some subtree of $T$ with $x \in V'.$ $\Theta(V',x:s)$ denotes the time required to evacuate all $w_{v'}(s)$ flow on all $v' \in V'$ to sink $x$.
 This is the {\em last} time at which a particle of flow reaches $x.$

 {\em Congestion} occurs when too many items are waiting to enter an edge.
 Congestion can build up if items arrive at a vertex faster than the rate ($c$) at which they leave it.
 This can happen if multiple edges feed into one vertex.
-The formula for $\Theta(V',x:s)$ has been derived by multiple authors, e.g., \cite{Mamada2006,Higashikawaa} in different ways.
-The version below is modified from \cite{Higashikawa2014c}. \begin{definition} Let $T'=(V',E')$ be a subtree and $x \not\in V'$ be a neighbor of some node in $V'$.
+The formula for $\Theta(V',x:s)$ has been derived by multiple authors, e.g., \cite{Higashikawaa,Mamada2006} in different ways.
+Definition \ref{def:DW} and Lemma \ref{lem:unit flow} below are taken, slightly modified\footnote{The modification is just a change of notation to fit into the framework of this paper.} from \cite[2.2.5]{Higashikawa2014c}. \begin{definition} Let $T'=(V',E')$ be a subtree and $x \not\in V'$ be a neighbor of some node in $V'$.
 For every $v' \in V',$ define

 Further set

 \end{definition}

 \begin{lemma} \ \\ Let $T'=(V',E') $ be a subtree of $T$ and $x \not\in V'$ be a neighbor of some node in $V'$.
 Then